specialsinger/Data_Visualization_Shanghai_PM2.5/README.md

 -	Set the series line weight to 5 and enable line markers so the data points are more clear

 ### Final design
-After considering all of the feedback I got, Chart two does not deliver more information since there is no clear message after comparing the data of different years.
-And it is a little bit distracting while having different color and lines.
-So I choose Chart one as the final chart and re-write the codes to improve the performance and one more level of drilling down to hourly data:
+After considering all of the feedback I got, for Chart one, I re-write the codes to improve the performance and one more level of drilling down to hourly data,please refer to 'index_initial1_final.html' for more details.
 -	Clean up the data file to remove the unnecessary data points, leave only two columns of ‘Datetime’ and ‘Value’, this will reduce the time and data size while loading the data.
 -	Define three different view: ‘month’, ‘date’ and ‘hour’ to show different level of data, use the variant ‘currentSize’ to indicate the current view.
 Then readers could drill up/down to see different level of information.
 -	Add background to SVG, and add the event for handling clicking on the background, link the action to drill up function